UniversalDependencies/UD_Persian-Seraji/README.md

 # Summary

-The Persian Universal Dependency Treebank (Persian UD) is based on Uppsala Persian Dependency Treebank (UPDT).
+The Persian Universal Dependency Treebank (Seraji) is based on Uppsala Persian Dependency Treebank (UPDT).
 The conversion of the UPDT to the Universal Dependencies was performed semi-automatically with extensive manual checks and corrections.

 # Introduction